inflex/BK-390A/README.md

 # BK-390A
-BK Precision 390A Series multimeter CLI data capture software for OBS/logging
+BK Precision 390A Series multimeter CLI data capture software for OBS/logging on Windows

 # Requirements

+If you want to build this software on Windows, you'll require MinGW https://sourceforge.net/projects/mingw/files/latest/download

 # Setup